Rita Shane, PharmD, FASHP, FCSHP

 Chief Pharmacy Officer, Pharmacy Services

-Rita Shane, PharmD, FASHP, FCSHP, is director of pharmacy services at Cedars- Sinai Medical Center, a 886-bed acute and tertiary care teaching institution in Los Angeles, California, and Assistant Dean, Clinical Pharmacy Services, at the University of California, San Francisco (UCSF), School of Pharmacy.
+Rita Shane, PharmD, FASHP, FCSHP, is director of pharmacy services at Cedars-Sinai, a 886-bed acute and tertiary-care teaching institution in Los Angeles, California, and assistant dean of Clinical Pharmacy Services at the University of California, San Francisco (UCSF) School of Pharmacy.
 She is responsible for more than 380 staff members.
-Dr. Shane’s goal is to ensure that wherever patients need care, there is a demand for pharmacists to ensure optimal management of medications.
+Shane’s goal is to ensure that wherever patients need care, there is a demand for pharmacists to ensure optimal management of medications.

 Developing one of the first pharmacist and technician career ladders, Shane also developed a clinical pharmacy intervention program in 1983 to document the role of pharmacists in preventing adverse drug events and has created a number of clinical specialty positions.
-She and her staff have been active participants in the development of evidence-based medication guidelines at Cedars-Sinai.
+She and her staff have participated in the development of evidence-based medication guidelines at Cedars-Sinai.

 Shane's significant practice achievements include being the 1995 recipient of the John Webb Visiting Professorship in Hospital Pharmacy on the subject of management excellence.
 Her presentation "Pharmacy Without Walls" was published in the February 1996 issue of the American Journal of Health-System Pharmacists.
 She was selected as the 1996 keynote speaker for the Hong Kong Society of Hospital Pharmacists.
 Her participation in the development of a Prospective Physician Reviewer System for Strategic Management of Therapeutic Advances was awarded first place in the 1993 Abbott National Pharmacy Quality Awards.
 In 1999, the Pharmacy Department at Cedars-Sinai was awarded first and second place in the Abbott National Pharmacy Quality Awards in continuity of care and pain management.